modelscope/awesome-deep-reasoning/README.md

 ## News
+- 🔥 **[2025.02.28]** DeepSeek has released the [3FS](https://github.com/deepseek-ai/3FS) - A high-performance distributed file system designed to address the challenges of AI training and inference workloads.
 - 🔥 **[2025.02.27]** DeepSeek has released the [DualPipe](https://github.com/deepseek-ai/DualPipe) - DualPipe achieves full overlap of forward and backward computation-communication phases, also reducing pipeline bubbles.
 - 🔥 **[2025.02.27]** DeepSeek has released the [ProfileData](https://github.com/deepseek-ai/profile-data) -The communication-computation overlap profiling strategies and low-level implementation details based on PyTorch.
 - 🔥 **[2025.02.26]** DeepSeek has released the [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM) - Clean and efficient FP8 GEMM kernels with fine-grained scaling